-OneTouch[®] Verio[TM] was first launched in the Netherlands in January 2010 and is now available in countries that represent over 85% of the world self-monitoring blood glucose market.
-The manufacturing results of the blood glucose test strips during the respective periods are as follows:
+OneTouch® Verio® was first launched in the Netherlands in January 2010 and is now available in countries that represent over 90% of the world self-monitoring blood glucose market.
+The financial results from the manufacturing of the blood glucose test strips during the respective periods are as follows:

-Years Ended December 31,
+Yea Years Ended December 31,

-2012 2012 2011
+2013 2012 2011

-A\$ A\$ A\$
+A \$ A \$ A \$

-Revenue from products 19,368,745 12,063,582 11,760,009
+Revenue from products 10,170,804 19,368,745 12,063,582

-Cost of goods sold (17,987,049) $\underline{(12,310,302)}$ (10,801,062)
+Cost of goods sold (10,455,567) (17,987,049) (12,310,302)

-1,381,696 (246,720) 958,947
+(284,763) 1,381,696 (246,720)

-Gross margin 7% -2% 8%
+Gross margin -3% 7% -2%

-Pursuant to the agreement we have with LifeScan, one of two pricing methodologies will apply depending on whether we are manufacturing above or below a specified quantity of blood glucose test strips in a quarter.
-If purchase orders for less than the specified quantity of test strips are received within a quarter, we are considered to be in the "interim costing period".
-In the interim costing period, the Company is not expected to generate any profit from the manufacture of test strips, but is expected to recover most of its glucose manufacturing costs.
-If purchase orders increase beyond the specified quantity of blood glucose test strips per quarter, the interim costing period will cease to apply and a different pricing methodology will apply, at which time we expect our blood glucose manufacturing operations to be profitable.
-Revenue from product sales may vary every quarter and is dependent on LifeScan's requirements.
-We act as a non-exclusive manufacture of the blood glucose test strips we developed with LifeScan.
-In the future we expect that LifeScan may manufacture all or a large proportion of its own requirements.
+Pursuant to the Master Services and Supply Agreement we have with LifeScan, to the extent we are manufacturing OneTouch® Verio® blood glucose test strips for LifeScan, one of two pricing methodologies will apply depending on whether we are manufacturing above or below a specified quantity of blood glucose test strips in a quarter.
+Under the terms of this agreement, if purchase orders for less than the specified quantity of test strips are received by us from LifeScan within a quarter, we are considered to be in the "interim costing period", in which case the first pricing methodology applies.
+In any interim costing period, the Company would not be expected to generate any profit from the manufacture of test strips for LifeScan, but would instead be expected to recover most of its glucose manufacturing costs.
+Conversely, under this agreement, if purchase orders received by us from LifeScan increase beyond the specified quantity of blood glucose test strips per quarter, the interim costing period will cease to apply and a different pricing methodology will apply, based on the understanding that at that time we would expect our blood glucose manufacturing operations to be profitable.
+LifeScan is under no obligation under this agreement to ask us to manufacture any OneTouch® Verio® blood glucose test strips.

-We remained within the interim costing period during the first three quarters of each of 2010 and 2011.
-During 2012, we remained outside the interim costing period which explains the increase in margins from (2%) in 2011 to 7% in 2012.
+We operated within the interim costing period during three quarters of 2011.
+During 2012, we remained outside the interim costing period as production volumes increased, before returning to the interim costing period in 2013 as volumes fell prior to the transition of all glucose strip production to LifeScan.
+This explains the increase in margins from (2%) in 2011 to 7% in 2012 and the decrease in margins to (3%) in 2013.